 - Once the barn is full, there are three additional spacious farmhouse bed & breakfast bedrooms to sleep 6+ in the Hall

 - Or 100m+ further down the farm track the Old Brooder bunkhouse sleeps 20 guests

 - A large well-equipped kitchen with modern facilities and big kitchen table (seats 14++) and high chairs,

 - A small upstairs sitting room (seating for 8)

-- A second sitting area in the barn (around the cosy woodburner in winter) next to
+- A second large sitting area in the barn (around the cosy woodburner in winter) next to

 - A large candle-lit banquet area seating 14-50 at large oak tables joined together, next to

 - A large space to dance, play table tennis, put on a concert or play